 “Buy low, sell high.”
 It’s the golden rule of being a successful investor.
 You’ve heard this rule too many times, and you know it makes sense.
-Yet time and again, you find yourself doing the exactly opposite.
-Most of us allow our emotion to play a big a role the way we invest.
+Yet time and again, you find yourself doing the exact opposite.
+Most of us allow our emotions to play a big role the way we invest.

-As we are unable to control our emotion we make mistakes, Emotion such as fear and greed.
+As we are unable to control our emotions we make mistakes, Emotions such as fear and greed.
 Fear of losing money holds back even those investors who have bright possibilities ahead of them.
-On the other hand, greed makes them take decisions which might make them lose more money they can make.
+On the other hand, greed makes them take decisions that might make them lose more money they can make.
 Let’s discuss why these emotions come in between, and what we can do to stay away from such emotions.

 We are social animals and the social burden always is always present on our shoulders.
-A good house, secure future of children, a comfortable life style for spouse and parents, smooth retired life and the need for social status are our needs which makes us greedy.
-The lack of any of the above may cause inferiority complex or fear in us.
+A good house, a secure future for children, a comfortable lifestyle for spouse and parents, smooth retired life, and the need for social status are the needs that make us greedy.
+The lack of any of the above may cause an inferiority complex or fear in us.

-This inspires us to take wrong decision or wrong investment.
+This inspires us to take the wrong decisions or wrong investments.

-The fear of losing everything and the greed of achieving everything creates a conflict and confuses us at the times of making investments.
-As we know that Investment is all about putting the right amount of money in the right instruments at the right time.
-Let’s take simple example.
+The fear of losing everything and the greed of achieving everything create a conflict and confuse us at times of making investments.
+As we know Investment is all about putting the right amount of money into the right instruments at the right time.
+Let’s take a simple example.

-What we do in case of stock market?
+What we do in case of the stock market?

 “If stock market going up we don’t buy because of fear it may crash, market goes up again we wait & don’t buy because of fear market may crash.

 Instead of buying at low we are waiting, suddenly we find everybody is getting in to the market like dot com companies, we lose the control as we have emotion that we will be left behind and instead of buying at low we will end up buying at high.
 After some time market crashes and instead of buying at low due to fear of losing we end up selling.”